 A typical data center can be inventoried in three minutes to 30 minutes with a single SimplyRFiD Wave handheld.

 Of course, you'll still need to locate missing items.
-RFID tells you when things move (found at a new rack location), or by adding in doorway sensors (SimplyRFiD Aura readers), RFID tells you automatically when an asset left the building.
+RFID tells you when things move (found at a new rack location), or by adding in doorway sensors, RFID tells you automatically when an asset left the building.

 Take a look at our TM4 tags for metal front servers.
 These are durable, small tags (4 centimeters) and only work well on metal surfaces.
 Most data centers use TM4.